Please introduce yourselves & give us a glimpse into your world. Where are you located? What are you currently creating?

 How do you stay connected to your Ancestors?

-K ~ I would like to begin by identifying myself as a spiritual Medium & Seeress who practices trance work.
-I feel it is important to recognize our current practices as being ancient gifts in our blood DNA & to call ourselves by the names our ancestors would have used.
-So as far as my Pre Christian Indigenous Northern European ancestors go, I met them in the realms of spirit and I began my relationships with them there.
+K ~ I would like to begin by identifying myself as a Seeress who practices trance work.
+I feel it is important to recognize our current practices as being ancient gifts in our DNA & to call ourselves by the names our ancestors would have used.
+So as far as my Pre Christian Indigenous ancestors go, I met them in the realms of spirit and I began my relationships with them there.
 I also want to mention that I began developing these skills & practices in trance work & mediumship with human teachers, after many overwhelming encounters with spirits & my ancestors since childhood.

 Now that I have established boundaries & a healthier relationship with my ancestors, I feel they protect & guide me through my daily life.
 Empowering me to share their stories, their truths & to be who I really am without shame or fear.
 I stay connected to them by acknowledging & listening to them.
 By telling their stories, learning about their cultures, eating their foods.
-Being quiet in nature, gardening, my hands covered in soil making plant medicine, braiding my hair, drumming, listening to the Runes.
+Being quiet in nature, gardening, my hands covered in soil, making plant medicine, braiding my hair, drumming, listening to music & the Runes.

 S ~ By constantly exploring their myths, lore, philosophies, spiritual outlook & world views.
 Also, just by acknowledging that we are all cumulative & unfinished beings that owe our ancestors the honor of veneration.
 This requires your conscious participation in the story through actual work which may take decades to bear fruit.
 Needless to say, this runs contrary to what our modern age tells us is the ideal.
 I venerate my ancestors by striving to stay awakened & conscious of their truths even as a great deal of what is currently being promoted by certain people attempts to lull us into a trance of complacency & defeat.